Shewiiii/Ugoku-v2/README.md

 <h2>Known bugs to fix</h2>

 - Queue not showing when too many characters in the queue/loop section.
-  ("In data.embeds.0.fields.1.value: Must be 1024 or fewer in length.").
+  ("In data.embeds.0.fields.1.value: Must be 1024 or fewer in leng th.").